Vachel Lindsay: Fame

 Lindsay's fame as a poet grew in the 1910s.
 Because Harriet Monroe showcased him with two other Illinois poets—Carl Sandburg and Edgar Lee Masters—his name became linked to theirs.
 The success of either of the other two, in turn, seemed to help the third.

-In 1932, Edgar Lee Masters published an article on modern poetry in The American Mercury that praised Lindsay extensively and wrote a biography of Lindsay in 1935 (four years after its subject's death) entitled Vachel Lindsay: A Poet in America.
+In 1932, Edgar Lee Masters published an article on modern poetry in The American Mercury that praised Lindsay extensively, and wrote a biography of Lindsay in 1935 (four years after its subject's death) titled Vachel Lindsay: A Poet in America.

-Lindsay himself indicated in the 1915 preface to "The Congo" that no less a figure than William Butler Yeats respected his work.
+In the 1915 preface to "The Congo," Lindsay indicated that no less a figure than William Butler Yeats respected his work.
 Yeats felt they shared a concern for capturing the sound of the primitive and of singing in poetry.
 In 1915, Lindsay gave a poetry reading to President Woodrow Wilson and the entire Cabinet.

-Marriage, children and financial troubles
+Marriage, children, and financial troubles

 Lindsay's private life was rife with disappointments, such as his unsuccessful courtship in 1914 of fellow poet Sara Teasdale before she married rich businessman Ernst Filsinger.
-While this itself may have caused Lindsay to become more concerned with money, his financial pressures would greatly increase later on.
+While this event may have caused Lindsay to become more concerned with money, his financial pressures would greatly increase later on.

-In 1924 he moved to Spokane, Washington, where he lived in room 1129 of the Davenport Hotel until 1929.
+In 1924, he moved to Spokane, Washington, where he lived in room 1129 of the Davenport Hotel until 1929.
 On May 19, 1925, at age 45, he married 23-year-old Elizabeth Connor.
-The new pressure to support his considerably younger wife escalated when they had a daughter, Susan Doniphan Lindsay, in May 1926 (wife of Lord Amberley) and son Nicholas Cave Lindsay in September 1927.
+The new pressure to support his considerably younger wife escalated when they had children.
+In May 1926, the couple’s daughter, Susan Doniphan Lindsay, was born.
+(Susan would later go on to marry and divorce John Conrad Russell, who became the 4th Earl Russell upon the 1970 death of his father, the Nobel Laureate philosopher and peace activist Bertrand Russell.)
+In September 1927, their son, Nicholas Cave Lindsay, was born.

 Desperate for money, Lindsay undertook an exhausting string of readings throughout the East and Midwest from October 1928 through March 1929.
-During this time, Poetry magazine awarded him a lifetime achievement award of $500 (equivalent to about $ in today's dollars).
+During this time, Poetry magazine awarded him a lifetime achievement award of $500 (equivalent to about $ when adjusted for inflation).
 In April 1929, Lindsay and his family moved to the house of his birth in Springfield, Illinois, an expensive undertaking.
 In that same year, coinciding with the Stock Market Crash of 1929, Lindsay published two more poetry volumes: The Litany of Washington Street and Every Soul A Circus.
-He gained money by doing odd jobs throughout but in general earned very little during his travels.
+He gained money by doing odd jobs throughout, but in general earned very little during his travels.